regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ### Spiritual Death
 Happened in the same day Adam ate the fruit of the tree of knowledge of good and evil.
-We became spiritually alive with our new birth from the Holy Spirit when we are saved by Jesus.
+We become spiritually alive with our new birth from the Holy Spirit when we are saved by Jesus.

 ##### Gen 2:15
 >Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
 16 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; 17 but from the tree of the knowledge of good and evil you shall not eat, for <font color="orange">in the day</font> that you eat from it <font color="orange">you will surely die</font>.”